JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/0x-Type-Level-Programming/ReadMe.md

+# Type-Level Programming

-# Introduction
+## Introduction

-## Comparison
+### Comparison

 In programming, there are usually two terms we use to describe "when" a problem/bug/error can occur:
 - Compile-time: Turns source code into machine code.
 Compiler errors occur due to types not aligning.
 - Runtime: Executes machine code.
-Runtime errors occur due to instances of types not working as expected/verified by the compiler (e.g. you expected a `String` at runtime but got `null`).
+Runtime errors occur due to instances of types not working as verified by the compiler (e.g. you expected an instance of `String` at runtime but got `null`).

-## Definition
+### Definition

 | Term | Definition | "Runtime"
 | - | - | - |